tkksnk/markdown-cv/index.md

 [Sustainable Pricing in a Durable Goods Monopoly](/files/NASM2013-492.pdf){:target="_blank"}.
 May 2012.

+## Work in Progress

+Fiscal Inflation in Japan: The Role of Unfunded Fiscal Shocks.

+The Optimal Quantity of CBDC in Japan. (joint with Junko Ishikawa and Meylis Orazov)

+Monetary Policy and Labor Market Participation. (joint with [Kazuhiro Teramoto](https://sites.google.com/view/kazuhiroteramoto/home){:target="_blank"} and [Francesco Zanetti](https://users.ox.ac.uk/~wadh4073/){:target="_blank"})

+A Business Cycle Assessment of Joint Taxation of Married Couples (joint with [Minchul Yum](https://minchulyum.github.io/){:target="_blank"})

+Conditional Equivalence of Inversion filter and Kalman filter in Estimating DSGE Models (joint with Elnura Baiaman kyzy and Hiroyuki Kubota)

 ## Invited Seminars

+`2024` University of Queensland, Australian National University

 `2020` University of Tokyo, Hosei University, Osaka University (x2)